Know Yourself Know Your Money by Rachel Cruze

 Rachel Cruze

-• We all have different childhood experiences (not necessarily worse / better)
+• We all have different childhood experiences (not inherently better or worse)

-• Siblings can grow up with completely different beliefs
+• Siblings can even grow up with completely different beliefs

-• These experiences subconsciously influence our mindsets later in life
+• Childhood experiences subconsciously influence our mindsets in adulthood

 Stressed Money Classrooms